-In 2020, European countries showed a large increase in their maturity levels and their scores have increased in all dimensions compared to the previous year, the average open data maturity score of EU countries is 78%, up from 66% in 2019.
+In 2020, European countries showed a large increase in their maturity levels.
+Therefore, their scores have increased in all dimensions compared to the previous year.
+The average open data maturity score of EU countries is 78%, up from 66% in 2019.

-Denmark takes first place in the 2020 assessment, while Ireland, Spain and France retain their position as trendsetters from 2019, the group expands to include Estonia, Poland and Austria.
+Denmark takes first place in the 2020 assessment.
+Ireland, Spain and France retain their position as trendsetters from 2019, the group expands to include Estonia, Poland and Austria.

 Interoperability: sharing data

 As European countries’ open data proposals mature, their focus has shifted from the quantity of data available to also ensuring its quality.
 Moreover, quality is not only important by itself, but as a factor of interoperability, i.e. the ability to collaborate within countries and across borders, facilitating the exchange of data between IT systems.